ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingpreprocessing.rst

    a.
 Input the study area shapefile (polygon).

       i.
-Lakeshore Example input shapefile: [study_area.shp], as shown in Figure 5‑13.
+Lakeshore Example input shapefile: [study_area.shp], as shown in Figure 9-2.

          1. Please note that the shapefile must have only one feature.

 .. figure:: ./media/usingpreprocessingMedia/media/image1.png
    :align: center
-   :alt: 图形用户界面, 应用程序 描述已自动生成
-   :width: 3.83363in
-   :height: 6.43944in
+   :alt: Description automatically generated

-   Figure 5‑12: The Preprocessing Module in the Geoprocessing Pane.
+   Figure 9-1: The Preprocessing Module in the Geoprocessing Pane.

 .. figure:: ./media/usingpreprocessingMedia/media/image2.png
    :align: center
-   :alt: A hand with a drawing of a hand Description automatically generated
+   :alt: Description automatically generated
-   :width: 5.6in
-   :height: 5.62899in

-   Figure 5‑13: The spatial distribution of the study area, septic tanks, and water bodies.
+   Figure 9-2: The spatial distribution of the study area, septic tanks, and water bodies.

 The OSTDS are green dots, the study area is beige, and the water body is blue.